honeycombio/intro-to-o11y-java/README.md

 You can name the Honeycomb Dataset anything you want.

-#### See the results
+## Run

-Run the app.
+Run the app:

+`mvn spring-boot:run`

+Once the Spring banner passes and the logs hold still, hit it at [http://localhost:8080]().

 Activate the sequence of numbers.
+When it gets a bit slower, push Stop.

+### See the results

 Go to [Honeycomb](https://ui.honeycomb.io) and choose the Dataset you configured.

 How many traces are there?